TimeMachine1994/081925-SvelteTweb/Old Docs01/firecms-integration-plan.md

                 name: "Description",
                 markdown: true,
             }),
-            // The UID of the user who created the memorial
+            // The UID of the user who created the event
             creatorUid: buildProperty({
                 dataType: "string",
                 name: "Creator UID",
                 readOnly: true,
-                description: "The Firebase UID of the user who created this memorial."
+                description: "The Firebase UID of the user who created this event."
             }),
             // An array of public URLs for photos stored in Firebase Storage
             photos: buildProperty({